2gatherproject/decentralized-social-apps-guide/README.md

 * [Gun](https://github.com/amark/gun) - P2P CRDT protocol implementation
 * [Holochain](https://holochain.org/)
 * [Hyperswarm](https://github.com/hyperswarm/hyperswarm) - A distributed networking stack for connecting peers.
+* [Iroh](https://github.com/n0-computer/iroh) - Iroh is a protocol for syncing & moving bytes.
+Bytes of any size, on any device.
+At its core, it's a peer-2-peer network built on a magic socket that establishes QUIC connections between peers.
+Peers request and provide blobs of opaque bytes that are incrementally verified by their BLAKE3 hash during transfer.
+Emerged as a [fork/adaptation of IPFS](https://iroh.computer/docs/ipfs).
+[Example usage](https://iroh.computer/sendme) to send P2P files.
 * [Lens Protocol](https://www.lens.xyz/) - Lens Protocol is a composable and decentralized social graph, ready for you to build on so you can focus on creating a great experience, not scaling your users.
 Built on Polygon/Ethereum chains.
 * [Loro](https://github.com/loro-dev/loro) - Reimagine state management with CRDTs.
 Easily enable collaboration and time-travel on your app.
 * [IPFS](https://ipfs.io/) - An immutable, content addressed file/data sharing protocol. libp2p based